djusHa/rulauncher/README.md

 ## Rofi Universal Launcher

+Rename "config.example.ini" to "config.ini".
-for Reference, see "config.example.ini" and "fav.example.ini"
+For Reference, see "config.example.ini" and "fav.example.ini"